Residency – Clinical Pathology Rotations

 Microbiology

 The Medical Microbiology rotation is part of our Clinical Pathology core requirements.
-Residents rotate for 3 blocks over the first 3 years of training; however it is such a popular rotation, many residents rotate on microbiology electives as seniors.
+Residents rotate for 3 blocks over the first 3 years of training.
+It is also a popular elective rotation.
 The rotations are structured to maximize the learning environment.
 Residents focus on clinical management of difficult cases, including coordination and consultation with laboratory clinical staff.
 Close communication with the primary care teams is emphasized as residents increasingly become active members of the infectious disease diagnostic and therapeutic team.
 Issues addressed by residents include interpretation of specialized assays, the diagnostic approach to and specimen collection for unusual infectious cases and the discussion of unusual test results.
 Residents progress through an instruction and practical laboratory experience for all aspects of infectious disease diagnostics: bacteriology, mycobacteriology, virology, serology, parasitology, molecular diagnostics and emerging technologies such as MALDI-TOF-MS. Learning on this rotation is complemented by weekly multidisciplinary conferences addressing unusual pathogens and treatment methods as well as research opportunities in new identification methods and treatment modalities.
 Residents in Microbiology are actively engaged in multiple microbiology-related hospital committees and quality initiatives which provide a robust systems-based experience.

 Molecular Pathology/Cytogenetics

 The goal of the required Molecular Pathology/Cytogenetics rotation is to introduce residents to basic molecular and cytogenetic techniques, teach them how to interpret these tests in a clinical setting and be an effective consultant.
 The rotation includes hands-on learning, a didactic component, and observation at a commercial laboratory.
-Case-based learning with assigned reading and hands on learning in the genomics core laboratory is also part of the experience the Teaching Residents In Genomics (TRIG) curriculum is also part of the rotation.
+Case-based learning with assigned reading and hands on learning in the genomics core laboratory is also part of the experience.